Vishwaraj2812/mypage/_posts/2020-12-16-The-Fundae-of-my-Life.md

 Hi,
 I'd like to give _a note of caution_, I am only a second-year undergraduate (at the time of writing the first draft, at least).
 I am 18, am from a mid-sized city.
 I did not have much of a tale-able experience until I stepped here, at IIT Bombay.
-I have minimal experience (which I tend to believe), and my fundae might not be the best.
+I have minimal experience (which I tend to believe), and my funda might not be the best.
 Please don't blame me if things don't work out for you.

 So, the first question I'd ask myself is "What do I call fundae in life?"
 Is it a collection of all the logic behind each step that I took and proved successful?
 There's a massive issue in this definition, which not many people see.
 It is the very definition of "success"?
 No!
 I am not even talking about the philosophical shit which everyone talks about, i.e., material success/ spirituality and whatnot!
 I ask, how do you measure success?